Guardians will spawn in a line leading towards the first raid boss - Vale Guardian.

 Now that you know how the mechanics have evolved from the pre-event, you’ve decided how to deal with and you’ve chosen your tank, it’s time to start the fight with Vale Guardian.

 The tanking strategies for Vale Guardian, typically, come in two forms:

-Tanking Vale Guardian on the wall normally indicates that you will be ignoring and healing through the damage.
-The moving tactic should indicate that you will need to send four people to each AoE in order to mitigate the damage.
+Tanking Vale Guardian on the edge of the arena normally indicates that you will be ignoring and healing through the damage.
+The moving tactic is more commonly used when you are sending four people to each green AoE circle to mitigate the damage.

 The first phase will always be static, regardless of which tactic you use.
 This is because the mechanic of glowing floors does not trigger in phase one.
 This mechanic will only begin in the second phase and increase in the third phase.
 More information on the phases of the fight can be found later in the guide.

 Once you’ve engaged Vale Guardian, you should always be standing behind him.
-Your tank will ensure that this is the case but you should make sure that you don’t end up in front of him as his attacks deal a fair amount of damage.
+The tank should face him away from the group so that people don't get hit by his melee attacks, which do a fair amount of damage.

 As explained earlier, throughout phase one, there will be three mechanics constantly occurring: , Seekers and .